 Learning Outcomes:

 After completion of the course, students will be able to:

-- Students will have a clear understanding of the fundamental concepts and terminology of Artificial Intelligence, enabling them to discuss and comprehend AI-related topics. - Students will be proficient in writing Python programs, understanding syntax, and applying programming constructs.
-This skill set will serve as a solid foundation for further programming endeavours.
+- Understand the fundamental concepts and terminology of Artificial Intelligence, enabling them to discuss and comprehend AI-related topics. - Proficient in writing Python programs, understanding syntax, and applying programming constructs.